ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 passed to a peer via a signalling protocol, such as SIP {{?RFC3261}} or WebRTC
 {{?RFC7478}}, to configure the remote.

-See also {{rendezvous-and-send}} to combine rendezvous and transmission of the first message in a single action.

 ## Connection Groups {#groups}

 Groups of Connections can be created using the Clone Action: